Betswish/2026/_posts/2026-04-27-budget-alignment.md

 You ask a large language model (LLM) a math question in Japanese.
 It responds politely in Japanese — but behind the scenes, it’s reasoning in English/Chinese.
 Variables, steps, and mathematical lemmas often silently switch languages during reasoning.
 This behavior, where models default to English for chain-of-thought (CoT) reasoning, is more than a curiosity.
 It breaks instruction-following, confuses human overseers, and undermines the purpose of multilingual evaluation.

 The goal is clear: we want models to reason about a question in the language they are asked — not just to answer in that language.
 But this turns out to be harder than it sounds.
 Forcing models to reason in non-English languages usually leads to a drop in accuracy.
-Previous work shows that instructing models to reason only in the prompt language via prompting or steering improves coherence and grading alignment [1], but often comes at a steep “accuracy tax.”
-Even a small amount of multilingual fine-tuning helps, but doesn’t eliminate the trade-off [2].
+Previous work shows that instructing models to reason only in the prompt language via prompting or steering improves coherence and grading alignment <d-cite key="zhong2025language"></d-cite>, but often comes at a steep “accuracy tax.”
+Even a small amount of multilingual fine-tuning helps, but doesn’t eliminate the trade-off <d-cite key="qi-etal-2025-models"></d-cite>.
 Further, models not only prefer to reason in English — they reason *more effectively* in English.
 When researchers force strict in-language reasoning (e.g., in Swahili or Thai), models often lose accuracy compared to when allowed to reason in English.
 For higher-resource languages like French or German, this trade-off is smaller — models can reason in-language nearly as well as in English.
 For low-resource languages, strict enforcement harms performance more significantly.

 Why do models switch to English in the first place?
 Much of it traces back to training.
 Most reasoning data are in English.
 Fine-tuning even strong multilingual models on English CoT data often leads them to adopt English as their “internal language of logic.”
-Yong et al. (2025) observe a “quote-and-think” behavior [3], where models copy input phrases in the prompt language, but explain everything in English [4].
+Yong et al. (2025) observe a “quote-and-think” behavior <d-cite key="yong2025crosslingual"></d-cite>, where models copy input phrases in the prompt language, but explain everything in English <d-cite key="kim2025one"></d-cite>.
 The model understands the question in the non-English language — it just prefers to reason in English.

 Our technical goal is simple: **stop the switching without paying an accuracy tax** — ideally, push the Pareto frontier of *(Accuracy, Language-consistency)*.
 And we want this post to serve as a practical guide with lessons learned along the way.